 - Data as Ecology: addressing questions of public urban data

 - Art Everyday: foregrounding aspects of advocacy, civic purpose, and social life in art-making and curating at museums and beyond

 Featured performances by local musicians and performing artists will occur throughout the day, curated by Junebug Productions’ Homecoming Project, a community-based storytelling performance series maintaining the relationship between culture and social change in New Orleans.

-IdeasCity Fellows’ projects will occupy and transform the grounds and Great Hall of the Bell ArtSpace Campus and the grounds of the New Orleans African American Museum in Tremé— the oldest surviving Black community in the United States.
+IdeasCity Fellows’ projects will occupy and transform the grounds and Great Hall of the Bell ArtSpace Campus in Tremé— the oldest surviving Black community in the United States.